-Sophie is a 6th grader from Los Angeles, California.
-After being inspired by the activism at the Women's March this year, she decided that she wanted to make a difference.
+Sophie is a sixth grader from Los Angeles, California.
+After being inspired by the activism at the Women's March, she decided that she wanted to make a difference.
 Read on to learn about her Power Poms and how she's making her own statement.

 WHAT ARE SOME OF YOUR HOBBIES?

 Dancing, playing the piano, and creative writing.
 I also love to jump on the trampoline, play with my dog, and hang out with my friends.

 DESCRIBE YOUR IDEA OR PROJECT THAT YOU ARE WORKING ON.

 The project I’m working on is called The Power Pom.
 It’s an everyday fashion item that you can hang anywhere you like which represents women's and girls' rights.

 HOW DID YOU COME UP WITH YOUR IDEA?

 One day after the Women’s March, I asked my mom if I can get a Pussy Cat Hat and she said she did not like me using the word P****y.
 She explained to me what the word meant and why the hats had that name and why it was a bad word.
 She also explained that it’s very hot where we live and wearing a hat every day is not really practical.

 But I still wanted something really badly to show how I felt and that I supported girls and women.
 I wanted to show that that I matter and that I care.
 I wanted to create something that all ages could have, so I came up with the Power Pom.
 I also asked my mom if the people who made the hats gave any money to charity and she said most people made their own hats.
 So I asked if I can give money to charity and she said sure.
 She has been telling me a lot about Planned Parenthood and how they help girls and women when they need help and that Planned Parenthood needed help themselves.
 So I decided that since 51% of the US population is made up of females that I would give away 51% of the profit to Planned Parenthood so I could help them.